HimTar/golang-boilerplate/README.md

 # Go Boilerplate

-A simple and clean Go web server boilerplate built with Chi router and custom middleware.
+A simple and clean Go web server boilerplate built with Chi router, custom middleware, and a structured logger.

 ## Features